 Aikido is about training with this concept of life and death in mind.
-When we can face and attack against our well being and still be able to respond with ease and grace we are operating at a level that will serve us well in many aspects of our life.
+When we can face an attack against our well being, and still be able to respond with ease and grace, we are operating at a level that will serve us well in many aspects of our life.

 The lessons we learn in the dojo through our training apply in many ways outside of the dojo.
 We might not be physically attacked during our everyday life but many other types of attacks do come our way.
 Being able to respond with grace and ease will still serve us in these situations as well.